 Skip to Content

-More and more of us are moving outside major metro areas, a good reason to know about USDA loan requirements and USDA loan eligibility.
+More and more of us are moving outside major metro areas, making it a good reason to understand USDA loan requirements and eligibility.
 The increased use of remote work since 2019 and generally lower housing prices are making rural areas increasingly desirable, places where the best available mortgage options often involve the US Department of Agriculture (USDA).

 What are USDA Loans?

 The USDA program offers several types of mortgages, each designed to serve a different part of the rural community.
-Established in 1949, USDA loans are intended to support the development of affordable housing in rural areas.
+Established in 1949, USDA loans are intended to support affordable housing development in rural areas.

-In basic terms, USDA mortgage options for buyers look like this:
+In basic terms, USDA mortgage options include the USDA Direct or Guaranteed Loan.

-Single Family Housing Guaranteed Loan Program.
-Allows borrowers to purchase homes with nothing down and liberal credit requirements.
+The Single Family Housing Guaranteed Loan Program allows borrowers to purchase homes with nothing down and liberal credit requirements.
 The money comes from private lenders, and the federal government guarantees repayment.

-Single Family Housing Direct Home Loans.
-This program is designed to help low and very-low-income households buy or improve homes in rural areas.
+The Single Family Housing Direct Home Loans Program is designed to help low and very-low-income households buy or improve homes in rural areas.
 The Direct program can also provide payment assistance in some cases.

 USDA Mortgages Benefits